Developing Assertiveness for Leaders

 - Speaking up; standing up for yourself

 - Giving and receiving feedback, criticism, and praise

 - Handling difficult, controlling, and manipulative behavior in others

 is a Gallup-Certified Strengths Coach, a learning and development facilitator, and a capability-building consultant.
 She works with the academe, government, various businesses, and diverse private organizations.
 Her expertise includes start-ups, people-skills development, performance improvement, talent management, leadership and managerial centering.

 Ms. Jamias was a faculty member of Far Eastern University, University of Sto.
 Tomas, Maryknoll (now Miriam) College, St. Joseph's College, and Ateneo de Manila.

+She has a Certificate in Organization Development from the Ateneo Human Resources Center.
 She completed her Master of Arts degree in Linguistics at the Ateneo de Manila University.
 She likewise took graduate studies in Education, Drama, and Speech at the University of the Philippines, University of Sto.
 Tomas, and Ateneo de Manila University respectively.

 Currently, she is Program Director of the Happiness at Work Series and the Communication Excellence Series of the Ateneo Center for Continuing Education.